polylang/polylang/readme.txt

 * Fix a conflict with WP Sweep which could corrupt languages
 * Fix title displayed instead of meta description with Yoast SEO > 14.0
 * Fix PHP Notice: Undefined index: wp_the_query in /frontend/choose-lang-content.php on line 92

-= 2.8.4 (2020-11-03) =

-* Pro: Remove useless bulk translate action for ACF fields groups
-* Pro: Fix the translation of the CPTUI labels when the language is set from the content
-* Fix sitemaps redirected to the default language since WP 5.5.1
-* Fix object cache not flushed for sticky posts #601
-* Fix blog page broken when trashing a page and the blog page is not translated in all languages
-* Fix custom flags ignored in WPML compatibility mode
-* Fix breadcrumb for untranslated post types in Yoast SEO

-= 2.8.3 (2020-10-13) =

-* Honor install_languages capability to download language packs
-* Pro: Fix integrations not loaded (with The Events Calendar, CPTUI, Content blocks)
-* Pro: Fix fatal error with ACF if a flexible content includes a repeater and a relationship
-* Pro: Fix terms sharing their slug impossible to update without changing the slug
-* When available, use wpcom_vip_get_page_by_path() instead of get_page_by_path()
-* Fix queries filtered when editing a post that was declared untranslatable after it got a language
-* Fix issues with Yoast SEO 14.0+ (breadcrumbs, canonical, title and description)

-= 2.8.2 (2020-09-08) =

-* Pro: Fix posts sharing the same slug displayed on the same page
-* Fix: Don't use a javascript localized string removed in WP 5.5 #568
-* Fix fatal error in site health when no language is defined #563
-* Fix various issues with Yoast SEO 14.x #65, #503, #505
-* Fix fatal error with MU Domain Mapping when saving domains in Polylang settings #569

-= 2.8.1 (2020-08-25) =

-* Pro: Fix fatal error with WP 4.9
-* Fix pll_the_languages() with 'raw' option returning html flag instead of flag url #558
-* Fix compatibility with Duplicate Posts not correcly loaded #557
-* Fix custom flag size in admin bar language switcher #559
-* Fix tag clouds mixed in the classic editor #561

-= 2.8 (2020-08-17) =

-* Pro: Add a language switcher block
-* Pro: Add compatibility with block image edition introduced in WP 5.5
-* Pro: Fix our private taxonomies being displayed in the ACF field group rules.
-* Pro: Fix incorrect flags loaded from the block editor
-* Pro: Fix SSO causing a wrong redirect when using subdomains (introduced in 2.7.4)
-* Pro: Fix a performance issue on the plugins list
-* Pro: Fix option to automatically duplicate media in all languages when uploading a new file not honored in block image
-* Use composer for autoload and Polylang Pro dependency on Polylang
-* Display a flag for each post in the posts list tables (same for terms). #515
-* Add test for the homepage translations to Site Health
-* Add debug information to Site Health
-* Add compatibility with the sitemaps introduced in WP 5.5 #451
-* Always filter WP_Query by the current language
-* Support wildcards in "admin-texts" parent keys in wpml-config.xml
-* Fix sticky posts showed for all languages when the admin language filter is active #469
-* Fix a performance issue on the pages list
-* Fix dependency to jQuery Migrate removed from WP 5.5 #539
-* Fix: output secure cookie when using a cache plugin and ssl #542
-* Fix the possibility to create 2 terms with the same name in the same language, without specifying the second slug.
-* Fix sticky posts appearing 2 times in WP 5.5

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog